New Bedford Highway Killer: Kenneth Charles Ponte

-Daniel Tavares Jr.
+Daniel Tavares

-While in prison for the murder of his mother, Daniel Thomas Tavares Junior sent a threatening letter to one of the prison staff indirectly claiming responsibility for the Highway Killings.
+While in prison for the murder of his mother, Daniel Thomas Tavares Jr. sent a threatening letter to one of the prison staff indirectly claiming responsibility for the Highway Killings.
 He lived in New Bedford, and had knowledge of where another murdered woman, Gayle Botelho, had been buried, within a mile from his home.
-He was convicted of two recent killings, those of Brian and Bev Muack.
-Additionally, he was convicted in 2015 of the murder of Gayle Botelho, who went missing in 1988, later found to have been under a tree in his backyard.
+He was convicted of the November 2007 murders those of his neighbors, Brian and Beverly Mauck.
+In 2015, he was convicted of the murder of Gayle Botelho.

 Lisbon Ripper

 Between 1992 and 1993, three sex workers were slain and disemboweled with an instrument that was not a knife in Lisbon, Portugal, by an unknown serial killer that was dubbed the Lisbon Ripper, while two further sex workers were shot dead on the opposite shore of the Tagus river in the same time period.
 In March 1993, two detectives of the Portuguese Policia Judiciaria traveled to New Bedford to gather information on the Highway killings, while two agents of the FBI traveled to Lisbon, following a hypothesis that the string of crimes on both sides of the Atlantic could have been committed by the same individual.
 New Bedford has a sizable Portuguese community and many of the Highway victims were of Portuguese ancestry.
 The Lisbon murders were also linked to four similar killings that took place in Belgium, the Netherlands, Denmark and the Czech Republic (all countries bordering Germany) between 1993 and 1997, the theory being that the Lisbon Ripper had then become a long-haul truck driver.

 In 2011, a 21-year-old man named Joel applied to participate in the Portuguese edition of the reality show Secret Story, where participants try to guess each other's secrets while concealing their own.
 The secret he applied with was that his father, José Pedro Guedes, was the Lisbon Ripper.
-Guedes, 46, was arrested and confessed to the three slayings, but could not be prosecuted because murder has a prescription period of 15 years in Portugal and the last murder's had ended in 2008.
+Guedes, 46, was arrested and confessed to the three slayings, but could not be prosecuted because murder has a prescription period of 15 years in Portugal and the murders had ended in 2008.
 Guedes could still be prosecuted for the 2000 murder of a prostitute in Aveiro, Portugal and similar murders in Germany (or neighboring countries) where Guedes resided in the 1990s.
 It is unknown however, if Guedes ever resided in the United States.
 Guedes was tried for the Aveiro murder in 2013, found not proven due to lack of evidence.